bocchino/fprime/docs/Design/data-products.md

 ### 3.3.
 Containers

 A container is a data structure that stores records.
-As part of an FPP component specification, you can specify one or more containers.
+When defining a producer component, you can specify one or more containers.
 Each container specified in a component can store any of the records specified in the component.